-The near-field surroundings (defined as an area within 200 meters (m) of the subject site) are composed of low-rise dwellings from the southeast clockwise to the southwest, and a mix of mid- and high-rise buildings for the remaining compass directions.
-The far-field surroundings (defined as an area beyond the near-field but within a 5 kilometer (km) radius of the subject site) contribute primarily suburban wind exposures from the northeast clockwise to west, and hybrid suburban-urban exposures from the west to the northeast, due to the taller buildings in Centretown and downtown Ottawa.
+The near-field surroundings (defined as an area within a radius of 500 metres (m) of the subject site) comprise mid- and high-rise buildings to the east, south and southwest, and mostly low-rise residential buildings elsewhere.
+The far-field surroundings (defined as an area beyond the near-field but within a 5 kilometer (km) radius of the subject site) contribute primarily suburban wind exposures from the northeast clockwise to the southwest, while the presence of the Ottawa River contributes to hybrid open-suburban exposures from the southwest clockwise to the northeast.

-Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, nearby transit stops, and the grade-level amenity area to the south of the building.
-Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.
+Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, nearby transit stops, and the amenity terraces serving Buildings A and B. Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.